cgustave/netcontrol/netcontrol/ssh/README.md

      |      While waiting for prompt, all output received is stored in the
      |      ssh.output for processing
      |
+     |      Prompt may or may not have vdom so it may have 2 forms like
+     |      FGT-1B2-9 #  or  FGT-1B2-9 (vdom)  or even FGT-1B2-9 (global) #
+     |
+     |      for form with global or vdom, we would match once the first ( is found
+     |
      |      Returns True if prompt si found
      |
      |  shell_read(self)